marmelab/react-admin/packages/ra-tree-ui-materialui/README.md

 import { reducer as tree } from 'ra-tree-ui-materialui';
 import englishMessages from 'ra-language-english';
 import treeEnglishMessages from 'ra-tree-language-english';
-import { DragDropContextProvider } from 'react-dnd';
-import HTML5Backend from 'react-dnd-html5-backend';

 import dataProvider from './dataProvider';
 import posts from './posts';